vibes/vibes-react-native-expo/README.md

 # Environment Variables

-**In `app.config.ts`, environment variables do NOT need the `EXPO_PUBLIC_` prefix, because the config is loaded at build time, not at runtime.**
+In `app.config.ts`, you can reference environment variables directly using `process.env.VARIABLE_NAME` (no `EXPO_PUBLIC_` prefix needed), because the config is loaded at build time, not at runtime.

-In your `app.config.ts`, you can reference variables directly (e.g., `process.env.ANDROID_APP_ID`).
+**For EAS cloud builds:**

-For cloud builds, it is recommended to use **EAS Secrets** to securely store sensitive variables. **Note:** EAS Secrets are only available in cloud builds.
+- Set environment variables in the `env` section of your `eas.json` file (recommended and most common way).

-> **Best practice:** Use cloud builds whenever possible and always verify that your environment variables are correctly configured and passed to the plugin.
-Test the cloud build to ensure the configuration works as expected.
+> **Best practice:** Use `eas.json` to define all environment variables needed for your builds.
+Use EAS Secrets for sensitive data if you want to keep them out of your repo.
+Always test your cloud build to ensure variables are passed correctly to your plugin and app config.